April 1, 2025

-The Bloom Central flower delivery of the month for March in Lolo is the Be Bold Bouquet by Better Homes and Gardens
+The Bloom Central flower delivery of the month for April in Lolo is the Bright and Beautiful Bouquet

 In this day and age, a sad faced emoji or an emoji blowing a kiss are often used as poor substitutes for expressing real emotion to friends and loved ones.
 Have a friend that could use a little pick me up?
 Or perhaps you’ve met someone new and thinking about them gives you a butterfly or two in your stomach?
 Send them one of our dazzling floral arrangements!
 We guarantee it will make a far greater impact than yet another emoji filling up memory on their phone.